samomidi/Expectation-Maximization-EM-algorithm/README.md

 due to individual variation in growth rates, fish length does not correspond perfectly to fish age.
 We can consider observed fish lengths as resulting from a mixture of length distributions that correspond to age cohorts.
-In this assignment, you will be given 1000 fish length measurements, 100 of which are of known age.
-Your task is to determine the mean and standard deviation of the expected length-at-age for each age cohort in the sample and estimate the proportion of the sample that belongs to each age cohort.
+In this project, we will be given 1000 fish length measurements, 100 of which are of known age.
+The task is to determine the mean and standard deviation of the expected length-at-age for each age cohort in the sample and estimate the proportion of the sample that belongs to each age cohort.